markikollasch/literate-talk/notes.md

 # What is literate programming?

 Literate programming is embedding a program's source code into a document describing the program.
-This is distinguished docstrings, in which a document describing a program is embedded into the program's source code.
+This is distinguished from docstrings, in which a document describing a program is embedded into the program's source code.
 However, literate programs are like docstrings in that the document renderer and the compiler both accept the same artifact as input.
-The important difference is that docstrings must conform to the structure required by the computer, whereas the _natural language_ of a literate program can be organized into a _natural structure_.
+The important difference is that docstrings must conform to the structure required by the computer, whereas a literate program can be organized into a structure sensible to _natural language_.

 > Instead of imagining that our main task is to instruct a _computer_ what to do,
 > let us concentrate rather on explaining to _human beings_ what we want a computer to do.